Top Challenges Facing New Fleet Managers and How to Solve Them

 Uncontrollable fuel prices are a challenge for any fleet, big or small.
 They’re also an expense that fleet manager’s need to control.
 But, given that fuel prices can rise and fall with minimal warning, forecasting for fuel spending can be complicated.

 As well as the introduction of tools such as fuel cards, a digitalised fleet management solution is a great way for new fleet managers to accurately track their fleet’s fuel spending.
-It provides the tools to help analyse multiple fuel consumption metrics and enables you to plan more efficient routes.
+It provides the tools to help analyse multiple fuel consumption metrics and enables them to plan more efficient routes.
 While also identifying areas of idling and keeping it to a minimum.

-Make Plans to Reduce Vehicle Emissions
+Making Plans to Reduce Vehicle Emissions

 It’s worth noting that HGVs must meet the minimum clean air zone standard of Euro VI.
-While minibuses, vans, taxis, cars and private hire vehicles must meet Euro 6 and Euro 4 standards.
+While minibuses, vans, taxis, cars, and private hire vehicles must meet Euro 6 and Euro 4 standards.

 Why New Fleet Managers Need Fleet Management Software